 Friday, March 20th, 2020 @ 1:39am

-Here are some ways you can save on your monthly electric bills:
+Here are some ways you can save on your monthly electricity bill:

 Smart thermostats are taking North America by storm.
-They allow people to remotely control their home’s temperature via tablet, PC, or smart phone.
+They allow people to remotely control their home’s temperature via a tablet, PC, or smartphone.
 Through an online interface, users control the climate, view energy consumption in real-time, and set their A/C to turn off every time they leave the house.

 If you’re like me and away from the home for most of the day, then a smart programmable thermostat might be your best option.
 You can set it to come on an hour before you arrive home or keep it off should you end up staying out later than you anticipated.

 Even something as small as lowering your thermostat by three degrees while you’re at work can save you four percent on your heating costs.
 Why spend excess energy heating or cooling your home when nobody’s there to feel it?

 10) Will Unplugging My Appliances Save Me Money?

 Even when your electronics are turned off, they could still be drawing power, and increasing your energy costs.
 Up to 10% of your home’s electricity usage could come from this phantom power waste.
 In your bathroom, keep items like hair dryers and curlers unplugged when not in use.
 Devices that take a charge, like an electric shaver or toothbrush, only need about an hour to fully charge – and don’t need to be charged daily.
 Phantom power is costing most of us about $150 per year, and you can really cut down on that with just a few small changes around the house.

 9) Reduce Your Electricity Bill With LEDs

 Replace your incandescent and fluorescent bulbs with LED lights.
 They do cost more, but they last longer and will save you money in the long term.
 Wi-Fi enabled Smart LED bulbs can save you even more money.
 You can remotely access your lights using an app.